Americans Abroad Weekend Rewind: Brooks, McKennie, and more

 Serie A

-Weston McKennie started, scored ONE GOAL, and played 90 minutes in Juventus 2-0 win over Bologna on Sunday.
+Weston McKennie started and played 90 minutes in Juventus 2-0 win over Sampdoria on Saturday.

 Serie B

-Andrija Novakovich started and played 90 minutes in Frosinone’s 1-1 draw with Reggiana on Saturday.
+Andrija Novakovich started, registered ONE ASSIST, and played 67 minutes in Frosinone’s 3-1 loss to Empoli on Saturday.

 France